superdesk/contentapi-sdk-php/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/b7fbb859-3d37-4945-91ae-940daf0073ec/mini.png)](https://insight.sensiolabs.com/projects/b7fbb859-3d37-4945-91ae-940daf0073ec)

 This is an SDK written in PHP for the Superdesk Content API.
-For more information take a look at our [API documentation](api/index.html).
+For more information take a look at our API documentation in the api directory.

 For more information about the Superdesk Content API please read the [documentation](http://docs.superdeskcontentapi.apiary.io/).